 Committee or task force members may be removed by the Board of Directors, on the recommendation of the committee Chair, if they fail to attend in person more than one half of the regular committee or task force meetings during any twelve month period, unless they are able to demonstrate to the directors of the Board, or to the Chief Executive Officer, if appointed by the Chief Executive Officer, that the presence of exigent circumstances caused and excused the absences.
 In such circumstances, the absent committee or task force member shall be removed upon the affirmative vote of a majority of the voting power of the Board (not including the voting power of the absent committee member in question, if also a director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.
-Committee members may also be removed for cause upon the affirmative vote of at least two-thirds of the total voting power of the Board (excluding the voting power of the committee member in question, if also a director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.
+Committee members may also be removed for cause, including failure to complete and/or keep current the background screening, SafeSport training and/or provide conflict of interest disclosure documents and Code of Conduct assurances within 30 days of request, upon the affirmative vote of at least two-thirds of the total voting power of the Board (excluding the voting power of the committee member in question, if also a director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.
 Committee members may also be removed not for cause upon the affirmative vote of at least three-fourths of the total voting power of the Board (excluding the voting power of the director in question, if also a director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.